Common Household Spiders in New Jersey

 There’s no need to fear house spiders.
 They aren’t at all aggressive.
 In fact, they’ll often play dead when faced with a threat.
 They range in size but are usually less than half an inch long.
 Their colors can range from dark browns to grays or a mix of varying dark shades.
 Like wolf spiders, house spiders can help homeowners by eating other household pests.

 You can help keep spiders at bay by maintaining a clean home and yard.
 By avoiding clutter, the spiders will be more likely to go elsewhere.
 If you’re dealing with a serious infestation, it’s wise to call the experts for help.
-DIY tricks might work for a minor problem, but only the professionals can handle a full-on spider invasion.
+DIY tricks might work for a minor problem, but only professionals can handle a full-on spider invasion.

 How To Prevent Spiders